 3.4 Effect of mammalian exclusion

-Four years after set-up, exclosures had species-specific effects on proportional sapling growth (i.e., proportional change in height, basal diameter and crown size.).
+Four years after set-up, exclosures had species-specific effects on proportional sapling growth (i.e., proportional change in height, basal diameter and crown size).
 We found no significant effect of exclosures on aspen growth (Table 2).
-Birch saplings were significantly taller inside exclosures, where height increased by 49.6% compared to 29.0% in control plots (gure 4).
+Birch saplings were significantly taller inside exclosures, where height increased by 49.6% compared to 29.0% in control plots (Fig. 4).
 On average, birch saplings were 227.8 ± 41.1 cm tall inside exclosures in 2017, which reflected an increase in height of 107.1 ± 29.1 cm compared to 84.1 ± 27.4 cm in control plots over the four year sampling period.
-In contrast, black spruce saplings increased height and diameter growth over time more in the control plots than the exclosures (Figureure 4).
+In contrast, black spruce saplings grewgrew more in the control plots than the exclosures (Fig. 4).
 Black spruce height increased by 50.0% in control plots compared to 40.1% in the exclosures, and spruce stems grew 48.9% thicker in controls while growing only 39.4% thicker inside the exclosures.
-None of the tree species showed significant changes in crown architecture size in response to the exclosure treatment (Table 2).
+None of the tree species showed significant changes in crown size in response to the exclosure treatment (Table 2).height, basal diameter, and crown size s

-Table 2.
-Parameter estimates from linear mixed effect modelsΨ assessing the effect of the exclosure treatment on proportional growth responseϕ of trembling aspen, Alaskan paper birch, and black spruce saplings.